tapfortap/Documentation/AndroidIntegrationGuide.md

 ##  General Information ##

 Integrating Tap for Tap into your app is usually really easy.
-Add our library, `TapForTap.jar`, to your Android project, call `TapForTap.initialize()` when your app starts, and then add a `com.tapfortap.AdView` to your layout or display an interstitial or app wall (if you are showing ads in that app).
+Add our library, `TapForTap.jar`, to your Android project, call `TapForTap.initialize()` when your app starts, and then add a `com.tapfortap.BannerAd` to your layout or display an interstitial or app wall (if you are showing ads in that app).
 That's it!

-If you are not displaying Tap for Tap ads then you only need to follow steps 1 - 3.
-Call `TapForTap.initialize(Activity, "YOUR API KEY")` once when your app starts up, in the `onCreate` method of your main activity.

 # Instructions #